Ministry for Culture and Heritage reports serious digital privacy security breach

 The breach was discovered on Thursday and the website, a special one set up for the purpose, was shut down on Friday.

-Explaining in detail how the breach was detected, Cavanangh said someone had been fraudulently trying to buy a ticket, believed to be a concert ticket, online using the driver licence ID of one of the Tuia 250 applicants.
+Explaining in detail how the breach was detected, Cavanangh said someone had been fraudulently trying to buy a ticket, believed to be a concert ticket, online using the driver licence ID of one of the applicants for Tuia 250.

 The vendor of the ticket thought something was not quite right so contacted the holder of the licence and confirmed that the holder was not the person trying to buy the ticket.
 Police are investigating.